 3. Developer Downtime:

-Developer downtime occurs when developers are left waiting for test results from Testers or QA.
+Developer downtime occurs when developers are left waiting for test results from QA.

 When a developer submits a change to the application via a new commit, he can be left waiting 10 minutes or 10 hours for test results depending on the size and length of the automated tests.
 This is a major pain point for developers, QA, and software development teams because it holds up productivity and creates a bottleneck of information from testing.
 Developers can’t continue working on the same task until they get results back, or else they risk making mistakes that they will later have to correct – AKA Rework.

 Smart Testing reduces the amount of time it takes to complete the test-suite by over 90%.
-Therefore, Developers receive results back from Testing or QA within seconds of each new commit.
+Therefore, Developers receive results back from QA on a per change basis.

-Downtime is eliminated because the bottleneck of information from the automation tests completing no longer exists.
-Productivity increases because teams can ship better quality product and hit release deadlines 10x faster.
+Downtime is eliminated because the bottleneck of information from the lengthy automation testing no longer exists.
+Developer Velocity increases because teams can ship better quality product and hit release deadlines 10x faster.
 Developer and QA pain eliminated!